cmantas/simple_log/README.md

 slog.info(Bar(), 'on route', 22)

->    INFO:a Bar on route 22
+>    INFO: a Bar on route 22
 ```

 Custom Names or Classes